omkarmoghe/lab_coat/README.md

 |`ignore?`|Whether or not the result should be ignored.
 Ignored `Results` are still passed to `#publish!`|
 |`raised`|Callback method that's called when an `Observation` raises.|

+> [!TIP]
-You should create a shared base class(es) to maintain consistency across experiments within your app.
+> You should create a shared base class(es) to maintain consistency across experiments within your app.

 You may want to give your experiment some context, or state.
 You can do this via an initializer or writer methods just like any other Ruby class.

 ```ruby
 # application_experiment.rb